Project Brief

 Core Criteria Explained:

-Social & Cultural Context
+Symbolism, Social & Cultural Context

 The design must engage with the history and meaning of George Floyd’s life, the events at 38th & Chicago, and the broader struggle for racial justice.
 It should honor George Floyd’s family, reflect the humanity of those impacted, and respond to the lived experiences of the neighborhood.